jwoehr/ublu/README.md

 `go get -u github.com/jwoehr/goublu`

-will fetch the source to your `$GOPATH/src` directory to build for your architecture.
+will fetch the source to your `$GOPATH/src` directory.
+Use `go build main\goublu.go` to build Goublu for your architecture.

 <a name="discussion"></a>